 The INFORMS Auctions and Market Design (AMD) Section is happy to announce the Michael H. Rothkopf Junior Researcher Paper Prize, to be awarded annually at the INFORMS Annual Meeting.
 The prize recognizes the best paper by a junior researcher in the area of Auctions and Market Design, with a particular focus on the use of Operations Research and/or Management Science techniques in the design or analysis of markets.
 The paper should provide an innovative approach to a realistic market-design problem, and should have potential impact for real-world market design.

 Judging criteria will include technical quality and richness of the solution approach, strength of connection to the literature in Operations Research and the Management Sciences, and potential or demonstrated impact on practice.

 The first, second, and third prizes are awarded with a $500, $300, and $100 honorarium, respectively.
 Winners will present their work in a special session at the Annual Meeting.
 All finalists and winners will be recognized at the AMD business meeting of the 2022 INFORMS Annual Meeting.

 - Entrant must be a current PhD student (enrolled on or after January 1, 2022) or be a recent PhD graduate (with a PhD conferred no earlier than January 1, 2019).

 - The submitted paper must present original research conducted primarily by the entrant.
 If the work includes co-authorship, co-authors must certify that the entrant's contribution was primary (not exceeded by another contributor).

-- Research submitted should be ongoing, or have been accepted for final publication no earlier than January 1, 2019.
+- Research submitted should have been accepted for final publication at a refereed journal or at a reputable refereed conference.